Last prophet

-The last prophet, or final prophet, is a term used in religious contexts, especially in the Abrahamic religions, to refer to the last person through whom God or several gods speak, after which there is to be no other.
+The last prophet, or final prophet, is a term used in religious contexts, especially in the Abrahamic religions, to refer to the last person through whom God speaks, after which there is to be no other.
 The appellation also refers to the prophet who will induce mankind to turn back to God.
+In Islam the term is designated to the Islamic prophet Muhammad.

 Abrahamic and ancient Near Eastern religions

 Judaism

 Judaism considers Malachi to be the last of the biblical prophets.

 Christianity

 John the Baptist is the last prophet of the Old Covenant.